cardano/nowp-data-qa-engineering-code-test/README.md

 # NOW: Pensions Data QA Engineering Code Test

 ### Instructions
-For questions 1-2 please use Python 3.x
+For questions 1-2 please use Python 3.x or Java 11

-* Do not use any third party dependencies except PyTest
+* Do not use any third party dependencies except PyTest (for Python) or JUnit 5 & Hamcrest (for Java)
+* If you use Java, please use Maven or Gradle, your code should build and run tests in one step.
 * For questions 1 & 2, please provide separate .py files for each question and for each set of tests.
 * Code should be covered with adequate tests
 * Code should be readable and clean